'We want it more': No. 2 Crown Point overcomes slow start to knock off No. 3 Penn, claim ninth regional title

 Stoddard made sure her team didn't squander it.

-The 6-foot-4 junior, who has committed to Purdue, anchored a 15-0 run by the Bulldogs at the start of the final frame.
-She swatted shots, snatched rebounds and scored four points over the last eight minutes in an overall dominant effort.
+The 6-foot-4 forward, who has committed to Purdue, anchored a 15-0 run by the Bulldogs at the start of the final frame.
+She swatted shots, snatched rebounds and scored four points over the last eight minutes in an all-around dominant effort.

-Stoddard totaled 13 points, 14 rebounds and six blocks against the Kingsmen (21-4).
+When the final horn sounded, Stoddard totaled 13 points, 14 rebounds and six blocks.

 "We were really motivated."

+Senior guard Trinity Clinton scored a team-high 21 points for Penn (21-4), which was denied back-to-back regional titles.

-Crown Point (23-1) will take on Fort Wayne Carroll on Feb.
+Crown Point (23-1) will face Fort Wayne Carroll on Feb.
 20 at the LaPorte Semistate.
 The Chargers beat Homestead 66-58 in the Class 4A Marion Regional championship on Saturday.

 "It's still kind of surreal that we're even playing basketball (amid the coronavirus pandemic)," Bulldogs coach Chris Seibert said.
 "The fact that we got to have a full season and get to have a postseason — I'm just so proud these kids. ...
 We talked (Friday) about how we didn't want that to be our last practice.
 We wanted to keep going, and for our kids to step up (Saturday) against a really, really good team, it speaks worlds to their character."